 Another case is when you have some custom SharePoint lists used for your custom developments, structural needs or whatever...
 In conclusion, SharePoint lists or libraries that need to be read for all users authorized but not visible from "site contents" such as:

 From your SharePoint site, you can only natively setup unique permissions for a document library or list 🤓

 It means that, if you want to hide a library or a list, you have to restrict all access to them for all targeted users... if you do that, this targeted users won't be able to access the data neither!
 In the case of the footer, it is not the desired final result , isn't it?

 Moreover, some users said to me: "If we cannot delete or change them, why can we see them?
 Is it possible to hide them?"

-Important: when a list or library is hide, all of the content cannot appear on the search result anymore.
+When a list or library is hide, all of the content cannot appear on the search result anymore.

 To use this method, you need a Windows computer and download/install SharePoint Designer which you can get here.

 - Open SharePoint Designer and connect to your target Site Collection